TheCaptainCraken/blog/content/posts/sangria/index.md

 Serve sangria in red wine glasses, and for bonus flair, provide your guests with small sticks or toothpicks to pick out the fruit pieces from their glasses.

 Looking for a food pairing?
-Patatas bravas are my top recommendation—but honestly, anything goes.
+Patatas bravas are my top recommendation: but honestly, anything goes.

 And that's it!
 You're now armed with everything you need for your next summer party or family gathering.
 You're going to be amazing!